Kwajalein Atoll: Geography

-The atoll was made when volcanoes on the seabed from 165–76 mya built up enough lava that the land rose from beneath the sea.
+The atoll was formed when volcanoes on the seabed from 165 to 76 mya built up enough lava that the land rose from beneath the sea.
 It cannot be determined how far above sea level the original land rose.
 Then coral started growing around the land/volcano, about 56 mya.
 Then the land subsided leaving the coral ring of the atoll.
 The water temperature averages 81 F degrees.
 Underwater visibility is typically 100 ft on the ocean side of the atoll.

 The atoll has an extended oval shape running roughly WNW - ESE on the western side and then bending to run almost due south on the eastern side.
 It is framed by its three largest islands, Ebadon, Roi-Namur and Kwajalein, which are located at the extreme western, northern, and southern points, respectively.
 Roi-Namur is about 70 km east of Ebadon and 80 km NWN of Kwajalein.
 The atoll is 2100 mi from Honolulu, 2000 mi from Australia, and 2100 mi from Japan.
 Kwajalein Island is about 500 mi north of the equator.

 Islands often have alternate names: The first is the Marshallese name, the second was assigned somewhat arbitrarily by the U.S. Navy prior to their attack on the atoll during World War II.
 The original name was considered too difficult for English speakers to properly differentiate among the islands.
 The latter has often been retained by English speakers.
 The exception to this is Kwajalein itself, which is close to the native name; the received spelling is from German, however.